bvalosek/bval-contracts/README.md

 ## Overview

-This repo has an ERC-721 and an ERC-20 contract that are designed to work together:
+This repo has an ERC-721 and an ERC-20 contract that are designed to work together (`BVAL721` and `BVAL20`).
+Some of the general interop and sequence functionality is pulled into a `Base721` contract to keep things from getting to bloated.

+Both contracts inherit from OpenZeppelin's `AccessControlEnumerable` contract to enable enumerable RBAC support.
+The design goal for my contracts was to allow very pervasive control of contract parameters and functionality behind roles that I can eventually renounce or give exclusively to less pervasive proxy smart contracts (or even a DAO).

+The idea with this was to enable flexible extension and future functionality as I iterate on this project while still allowing for more iterative delegated trust over time.
 ### ERC-721

 #### Implementation Base

-Based on a modified version of the latest ERC-721 implementation from OpenZeppelin (to cut gas a bit):

-* Removes dynamic length `string` storage
-* Removes metadata extension
+* OpenZeppelin ERC-721 w/ the Enumerable extension implementation
-* Removes hook function
+* Includes `AccessControlEnumerable` for enumerable RBAC support

 #### Token ID encoding

 The 256 bits of the ERC-721 tokenID are used to encode information about the token.
 This allows for immutable, intrinsic information about a token to be represented on-chain in an ERC-721 compat way.

-* Token number, sequence number, collection version
+* Token number, sequence number
 * Mint date and created date
-* $BVAL emission rate and state change cost
+* $BVAL yield and burn multipliers
 * Edition number / edition total
 * Information about the asset (resolution, type)
 * etc...

+Some of this information is checked on chain (see `TokenID.sol`), but most of it is used for the corresponding `tokens.bvalosek.com` gallery site.

 #### Sequences